box/developer.box.com/content/guides/authentication/access-tokens/refresh.md

   token and refresh token only once.
 If the access token and refresh token are not refreshed within 60 days, the user will need to be re-authorized.

-  Every time an application uses the refresh token to get a new acces token the refresh token is invalidated and a new refresh token is returned with the new access token.
+  Every time an application uses the refresh token to get a new access token the refresh token is invalidated and a new refresh token is returned with the new access token.